 Same goes for Paula Radcliffe, who had to run behind a barrier and drop a deuce before finishing the 2005 World Championship marathon.
 Oh yeah, she won it like a total boss with a 2:17:42 time.

 Runner’s trots are a thing for two reasons:

-Though it sounds like a theory a 10-year-old would come up with, the jostling of your intestines while you’re running actually contributes to the feeling that you have to poop while you’re on a run.
+Though it sounds like a theory a 10-year-old would come up with, the jostling of your intestines while you’re running actually contributes to the feeling that you have to poop while you’re running.

-Runner’s trots can hit overzealous beginners especially hard, because their body isn’t used to pounding the pavement for long periods of time.
+Runner’s trots can hit overzealous beginners especially hard, because their bodies aren't used to pounding the pavement for long periods of time.
 The solution?
 Increase the intensity and distance gradually so you don’t send your body into poop shock every time you hit the road.

 For runners looking to avoid "the trots" during a run, here’s are 5 things to do: